ZiyunGe1999/ZiyunGe1999/README.md

 - 👋 Hi, I’m @ZiyunGe
 - 👀 I’m interested in SLAM and all fancy stuff related to 3D
-- 🌱 I’m currently working at Momenta
+- 🌱 I’m currently studying at USC in Master of Computer Science
 - 📫 How to reach me?
 Please refer [About Me](https://ziyunge1999.github.io/blog/about/) for more information

 <!---